-Aline Kominsky-Crumb (b.
-1948) is an underground comix artist most famous for her autobiographical
+Aline Kominsky-Crumb (née Goldsmith; August 1, 1948 – November 29, 2022) was an underground comix artist most famous for her autobiographical

 stories of growing up in Long Island, New York during the 1960s.
 In these stories she refers to

 herself as "The Bunch", a nickname she was apparently given as a child.
 She was born Aline Goldsmith

 to a middle class Jewish family.
 The superficial nouveau-riche culture that she grew up in and the

 constant bickering of her parents led her to turn towards drugs, the counterculture and Greenwich

 Village as a teenager.
 Instead of going to therapy, she drew comic books about her life.
 Kominsky